matigrzegor/cms-blog/README.md

 This rails application works together with this [javascript client](https://github.com/michalgrzegor/cms-blog).

-Blog posts management system is built from scratch.
+Blogposts management system is built from scratch.
 The editor is implemented using Quill as a WYSIWYG editor, and Delta as a format for communication (https://quilljs.com/).
-Image upload and storage is implemented using ActiveStorage, and Amazon S3 service.
+Image upload and storage are implemented using ActiveStorage, and Amazon S3 service.

 Authentication is implemented using Devise.